Psoriatic Arthritis

 • Tumor necrosis factor (TNF) inhibitors

-People who are not helped by these methods may need surgery.
-It may be done to repair or replace a damaged joint.
+Surgery may be needed if other methods do not help.
+It may be done to fix or replace a damaged joint.

 Prevention